JetBrains-Research/anti-copy-paster/README.md

 AntiCopyPaster is a plugin for IntelliJ IDEA that tracks the copying and pasting carried out by the developer and suggests extracting duplicates into a new method as soon as they are introduced in the code.

-## Plugin

-The source code of the plugin itself is located in the `ACP` directory.

 ### How to install

 AntiCopyPaster requires IntelliJ IDEA of version 2020.3 or higher to work.
 To install the plugin: